agungTuanany/Advanced-NodeJS-StephenGrider/chapter_01_the_internal_of_node/README.md

 The result from **thread.js** for calling **pbkdf2()** of two takes exactly one second.
-So with two functions calls, if this really was a single-threaded system; I would have expected this entire process to take tow seconds total.
+So with two functions calls, if this really was a single-threaded system; I would have expected this entire process to take two seconds total.

 ![chapter-1-14.png](images/chapter-1-14.png "If node were single threaded")